hartenthaler/german-chancellors-presidents/README.md

 **[webtrees](https://webtrees.net/)** is an online collaborative genealogy application.
 This can be hosted on your own server by following the [Install instructions](https://webtrees.net/install/).
-If you are familiar with Docker, you might like to install **webtrees** using [this unofficial docker image](https://hub.docker.com/r/nathanvaughn/webtrees), [or this one](https://github.com/H2CK/webtrees).
+If you are familiar with Docker, you might like to install **webtrees** using [this unofficial docker image](https://hub.docker.com/r/nathanvaughn/webtrees), or any other one.

 <a name="requirements"></a>
 ## Requirements